mvmmarcus/avatar-upload/README.md

 - `start`: runs your application on `localhost:3000`
 - `build`: creates the production build version
-- `start`: starts a simple server with the build production code
 - `lint`: runs the linter in all components and pages
 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode